jcacela0298/C-Programs/SimpleCalculator/ReadMe.txt

-I worked on a simple calculator that contains various functionality for client interaction.
+I worked on a simple calculator program that contains various functionality for client interaction.

 If you would like to view my IT YouTube channel, follow this link: https://www.youtube.com/@ITtutorjack